unlock-protocol/docs/developers/smart-contracts/lock-api/hooks/README.md

 ## OnValidKey Hook

-This hook is called every time the (erc721) `balanceOf` method is called.
-This allows you to override the balance of the actual contract and define if an account owns a valid key  not based using your own logic.
+This hook is called every time the (ERC721) `balanceOf` method is called.
+This allows you to override the balance of the actual contract and define if an account owns a valid key or not based using your own logic.

 That way you could whitelist your own NFT holders or DAO members, and provide them access without having them to register.
 Just use a connector contract compatible with `ILockValidKeyHook` that checks if the account is allowed or not, and register it as a hook.